zhendrikse/tdd/tdd-katas/connect-four/README.md

 a game is represented by a tuple of three 64-bit integers where:

 - Every player gets his own bitboard, represented as an at least 64-bit integer
-- An additional 64-bit integer is used to represent the board as a whole
+- An additional integer is used to indicate which players turn it is

 Each bit in the 64-bit integer corresponds to a location on the board: